google/docsy/content/en/docs/Getting started/_index.md

 ### Install PostCSS

 To build or update your site's CSS resources, you also need [`PostCSS`](https://postcss.org/) to create the final assets.
+If you need to install it, you must have a recent version of [NodeJS](https://nodejs.org/en/) installed on your machine so you can use `npm`, the Node package manager.
 By default `npm` installs tools under the directory where you run `npm install`:

 ```
 $ sudo npm install -D --save autoprefixer